k2m13/milestone-project-1/README.md

 | Mobile responsiveness | Layout adjusts across devices | Verified on iPhone, Android | Done |

-HTML and CSS was tested and validated using [W3C Validator](https://validator.w3.org) All errors discovered were then corrected in Visual Code Studio.
+HTML and CSS was tested and validated using [W3C Validator](https://validator.w3.org) All errors flagged were then corrected in Visual Code Studio.

 **W3C CSS Validator Test**